Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces

 Neutron stars are extreme astrophysical objects whose interiors may contain exotic new forms of matter.
 The structure and size of neutron stars are linked to the thickness of neutron skins in atomic nuclei via the neutron-matter equation of state~\cite{brown2000,horowitz2001, essick2021}.
 The nucleus \Pb{} is an attractive target for exploring this link in both experimental~\cite{tarbert2013,adhikari2021} and theoretical~\cite{tsang2012, horowitz2001, roca-maza2011} studies, due to the large excess of neutrons and its simple structure.
-Mean-field calculations predict a wide range for $\rskinPb{}$ because the isovector parts of nuclear energy density functionals are not well constrained~\cite{roca-maza2011}.
+Mean-field calculations predict a wide range for $\rskinPb{}$ because the isovector parts of nuclear energy density functionals are not well constrained by binding energies and charge radii~\cite{pethick1995,brown1998,horowitz2001,roca-maza2011}.
 Additional constraints may be obtained~\cite{reinhard2021} by including the electric dipole polarisability of \Pb{}, though this comes with a model dependence~\cite{piekarewicz2012} which is difficult to quantify.
+In general, estimation of systematic theoretical uncertainties is a challenge for mean-field theory.

-In contrast, a narrower range of neutron skins has been predicted for the medium-mass nucleus $^{48}$Ca by {\it ab initio} computations~\cite{hagen2015} based on various sets of two- and three-nucleon forces.
-Due to breakthrough developments in quantum many-body methods, such computations are now feasible for heavy nuclei~\cite{morris2018,arthuis2020,stroberg2021,miyagi2021}.
-The {\it ab initio} computation of \Pb{} reported in this paper represents a significant step in mass number from the previously computed tin isotopes~\cite{morris2018,arthuis2020}, as illustrated in Figure~\ref{fig:abinitio}.
+In contrast, precise {\it ab initio} computations, which provide a path to comprehensive uncertainty estimation, have been accomplished for the neutron-matter equation of state~\cite{hagen2014,tews2016,drischler2020} and the neutron skin in the medium-mass nucleus $^{48}$Ca~\cite{hagen2015}.
+But up to now treating \Pb{} within the same framework was out of reach.
+Due to breakthrough developments in quantum many-body methods, such computations are now becoming feasible for heavy nuclei~\cite{morris2018,arthuis2020,stroberg2021,miyagi2021}.
+The {\it ab initio} computation of \Pb{} we report here represents a significant step in mass number from the previously computed tin isotopes~\cite{morris2018,arthuis2020}, as illustrated in Figure~\ref{fig:abinitio}.

 The complementary statistical analysis in this work is enabled by emulators (for mass number $A\le 16$) which mimic the outputs of many-body solvers, but are orders of magnitude faster.